-When consumers buy drugs at the pharmacy they have to be able to trust that the products are safe, high quality and serve their advertised purpose.
-The drug manufacturer has a big role to play in quality assurance as they must follow strict regulations.
-The way that manufacturers guarantee safety, efficacy and consistency is by adhering to Good Manufacturing Practices (GMP).
+When consumers buy drugs at the pharmacy, they have to be able to trust that the products are safe, high quality and serve their advertised purpose.
+Drug manufacturers have a significant role in quality assurance as they must follow strict regulations.
+Manufacturers guarantee safety, efficacy, and consistency by adhering to Good Manufacturing Practices (GMP).

-GMP is an important part of quality assurance and it ensures that drugs are produced to a consistent and safe standard.
-While GMP is a large and complex topic, the practices can be summed up in the following five “P’s.”
+GMP is an essential part of quality assurance, and it ensures that drugs are produced to a consistent and safe standard.
+While GMP is a large and complex topic, the practices are summarized in the following five “P’s.”

 1. People and GMP Training

 The GMPs for a manufacturing facility must be strictly adhered to, and this cannot be done without proper GMP training for personnel.
 All people involved in making a drug must have clear roles and responsibilities.
 Employees must know how to follow procedures, and their performances must be assessed.
 This also means that the training methods must be reviewed so that manufacturer knows how it can ensure their employees are properly trained and competent.

 As stated above, GMPs ensure that public trust in the manufacturing quality of drugs is warranted.
 The way in which GMPs hold manufacturers accountable is through the requirement that procedures be documented and recorded.
 All procedures must be laid out clearly and followed.
 If there is any deviation from the procedure, it should be investigated and likewise reported.
 Documenting procedures also mean that if there is a problem with a batch and it needs to be recalled, finding the source of the issue will often be much easier.